Recipe Ideas

 Storage Options

 Leftover Tomato Florentine Soup can be stored in an airtight container in the refrigerator for up to 3 days.
-For extended storage, consider freezing the soup in individual portions—perfect for a quick lunch.
+For extended storage, consider freezing soup in individual portions—perfect for a quick lunch.
 When reheating, do so gently on the stovetop, stirring occasionally, to maintain the soup’s texture and flavor.

 • For a creamy twist, add a splash of heavy cream or coconut milk before serving.